siketyan/TempRa/README.md

 - BME280 temperature/humidity/pressure module

 ## Usage
-Before running, you have to place the config files below on the same directory.
+Before running, you have to put the config files below into the same directory.
 - monitor.properties
 ```properties
 SQL_Type=mysql